ivin-austan/millow/README.md

 ## 🚀 Features

-- 🔍 Browse properties for sale or rent
+- 🔍 Browse properties for Buy, sale or rent
 - 🏠 Post new property listings
 - ✏️ Manage property details
 - 🛠️ Admin dashboard for manage listings